RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/useLocalStorage/readme.md

 - `reRenderOn?` (string|Array)

   A string with value **set**, **get** or **del**, or an array with any combination of those strings as elements.
 If defined, the component this hook is at will re-render after successful operations of functions with those names.

+  > **WARNING:** Do NOT use alongside `configs.updateOnValueChange`.
+When setting outer state linked to `configs.value`, `configs.reRenderOn` will re-render the component, triggering the modifier handlers again and causing an infinite loop.

 <br />